srflaxu40/ansible-m31/README.md

 * This play is used in conjunction with packer to create a kube master via `kubeadm init`, and join slaves via `kubeadm join`.
 * Join commands for kubeadm can be found on the kube-master instance you provision in the */tmp/kubey-join-cmd* file that is created.
 This file has the base command that is needed by slaves to join, however, the default init token should provided not be used...
 * _Note_ - the following requires you have the root ssh key you provisioned the instance with in the `./run.sh` script.
-  - In the kube-master.yml playbook's kube-init.sh a non-expiring token is created [here](https://github.com/srflaxu40/ansible-m31/blob/master/roles/kube-master/templates/kube-init.sh#L14).  *This* is the token that should be used in the join command for slaves, and passed to the _kube-slave.yml_ playbook as a parameter in ansible_env.
+  - In the kube-master.yml playbook's kube-init.sh a non-expiring token is created [here](https://github.com/srflaxu40/ansible-m31/blob/master/roles/kube-master/templates/kube-init.sh#L14).  *This* is the token that should be used in the join command for slaves.
     - This can be found in the file  */tmp/kube-forever-token*.
 * For [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) users, the cluster configuraton can be found in the `/etc/kubernetes/admin.conf` file.
-  - This is also set to a configmap in the kube-master playbook.
+  - This is also set to a configmap in the kube-master playbook that is set when the task runs.
 You can get it by:
     `kubectl get configmaps kube-admin-<environment>`
 * The discovery token `--discovery-token-ca-cert-hash` used in the slave kubeadm join command (see *kube-slave* playbook) can be created by running the following on your kubernetes master node:
 ```